Amrutha019/MTH4000/README.md

 # MTH4000
-This is a Mathematics Program
+This is a Mathematics Programme